 Instructions

-- Heat oil in a pan over medium heat.
-Once the pan is heated, crack the eggs into the pan as close to the surface as possible.
+- Heat oil or butter in a pan over medium heat.
+Once the pan is hot, crack the egg into it.

-- When the whites begin to set, cover the pan.
-Reduce heat to low and steam for 3 minutes (or your preferred heat level and time).
+- When the egg white begins to set, cover the pan.
+Reduce the heat to low and let it steam for 3 minutes, or until it reaches your desired level of doneness.

-- Remove the lid and sprinkle the eggs with salt and black pepper.
+- Remove the lid and sprinkle salt and pepper over the egg (or add your preferred condiments after serving).

 Notes